How to Build a Shed

-Want more info on Outdoor Bike Sheds? - try our Bike Shed Ideas Page
+Want more info on storing your bike? - try our Bike Shed Ideas Page

-THERE ARE MANY reasons why people build a shed in their backyard.
+THERE ARE MANY reasons why people build a shed or a workshop in their backyard.
 Some need more storage, others need a workshop or a place where they can simply go to get away from everyone else and enjoy a little peace and quiet.

-A good garden shed is not only a great place to store your tools, bikes, and gear, it is a wonderful way to keep everything organized, you know the old saying," a place for everything and everything in its place."
+A good garden workshop is not only a great place to store your tools, bikes, and gear.
+It is also a wonderful way to keep everything organized, you know the old saying," a place for everything and everything in its place."

-Whether you are building a pool house, a little extra outdoor living space, or simply a storage unit, you will find everything you need to know about building your new shed right here.
+Whether you want to know how to build a shed for a little extra outdoor living space, a workshop or simply a storage unit.
+You will find everything there is to know about building one right here.

-And to make it simpler, we've divided up the process into 10 easy steps
+And to make it simpler, we've divided up the process into 11 easy questions that need answering.

 Just many things, when it comes to building a shed, size really does matter.

-The last thing you want to have to do is add on to your new shed or worse yet tear it down and start all over because you ended up making it too small.
+The last thing you want to have to do is extend or even tearing it down and start all over because you ended up making it too small.

-So, before you get started looking at the different shed plans, kits, and ready to go sheds, you need to decide what the main purpose behind building your shed is.
+So, before you get started looking at the different plans, or kits, decide what the main purpose behind building your shed is.

 Are you looking to create a workshop where you can store your motorcycle and work on it?
 A place to hide away from the world and indulge in your favorite hobby?
 Perhaps you are just looking for a storage space for your lawn mower and garden tools.

-Take a good look at our shed size calculator, we created it to help take some of the guesswork out of choosing the right size shed for you.
+Take a good look at our size calculator, we created it to help take some of the guesswork out of choosing the right size space for you.

-The best part about our shed calculator is that it is completely free and lets you compare the various sizes of shed side by side to determine which one is right for your needs.
+The best part about our the calculator is that it is completely free and lets you compare the various sizes side by side to determine which one is right for your needs.

-Long before you purchase the plans for your new shed, buy a single stick or lumber, or a pound of nails, you need to know if you are allowed to build a shed in your backyard.
+Long before you purchase the plans for your new shed, buy a single stick or lumber, or a pound of nails, you need to know if you are allowed to build anything in your backyard.

 Bear in mind, most municipalities require you to have some form of building permit anytime you plan to add a structure to your property.